Computational Neurobiology Laboratory

 Sharpee and collaborators have generated a theory that explains when it becomes advantageous for an organism to use new types of neurons.
 This theory could help catalogue and determine the number of separate neuronal types in the brain.
 Extensions of this theory make it possible to compute how much information large numbers of neurons jointly convey about incoming stimuli.
-Previously, this was only possible to do only for a few neurons, and now the method can keep up with the capacity of experimental methods that record thousands of neurons simultaneously.
+Previously, this was only possible to do for a few neurons, and now the method can keep up with the capacity of experimental methods that record thousands of neurons simultaneously.

 MS, Physics, Ukraine National University, Kiev, Ukraine